 Clinical Demonstration of mechanism of injury

 A complete AC joint separation creates a deformity.
 The protruding bump is the edge of the clavicle.
-While it seems obvious that the problem is the protruding bone which needs to be pushed back down, the solution actually requires just the opposite!
+While it seems obvious that the problem is the protruding bone that needs to be pushed back down, the solution actually requires just the opposite!
 The scapula needs to be pushed back up to meet the clavicle and supported there with adequate fixation.
 The video demonstrates that reducing the joint requires pushing the scapula “up” to the clavicle, not the other way around:

 How understanding the mechanism of injury leads to successful surgery with the Triple Endobutton Technique.

-The importance medial instability that occurs from an AC joint separation under that header you should have the following content:
+The importance medial instability that occurs from an AC joint separation

 After an AC joint dislocation not only does the scapula drop down and away from the clavicle but it also results in significant medial instability.
 This video shows how this instability leads to symptoms and how the Triple Endobutton uniquely addresses it leading to successful surgical outcomes.